DevExpress/devextreme-documentation/concepts/05 UI Components/DropDownButton/00 Getting Started with DropDownButton/80 Customize the Drop-Down Menu.md

-#include common-customize-dropdown-menu For example, the following code set the width of UI Component's drop-down menu to 300 pixels:
+#include common-customize-dropdown-menu For example, the following code sets the height of UI Component's drop-down menu to 150 pixels:

 ---
 ##### jQuery